ariannalandini/prj_008_multi_coloc_dev/README.md

     `--limit`: P-value threshold for loci borders (default: 1e-05)\
     `--hole`: Minimum pair-base distance between SNPs in different loci (default: 250000)

-Finally, specifiy the number of traits (whose GWAS summary statistics are present at the input path) for which the script should be run in the `#SBATCH --array` option.
-Array job
+Finally, specify the number of traits (whose GWAS summary statistics are present at the input path) for which the script should be run in the `#SBATCH --array` option.

-2) Create pan-loci table
+2) Collapsing of across traits overlapping loci into larger genomic regions

-To identify pan-loci, that is mega loci including overlapping trait-specific loci, run the **`cntl/p10_locus_lister.sbatch`** script, providing:\
+To collapse overlapping loci from multiple traits into genomic regions, run the **`prj_008_multi_coloc_dev/cntl/p10_locus_lister.sbatch`** script, providing:\
     `--loci_path`: path to directory where all trait-specific loci table created by the previous step are stored.\
 Note this is the only essential option, if not provided the script will throw an error and stop.\
     `--snp`: Name of rsid column in loci tables (default: ID) \